Spicy Pumpkin Carrot Soup

 How to cut a pumpkin?

-More pumpkin recipes?
+More pumpkin recipes you’ll love

 If you make this spicy pumpkin and carrot soup, let me know!
-Leave a comment, rate it or tag a photo #theclevermeal on Instagram.
+Leave a comment, rate it, or tag a photo #theclevermeal on Instagram.
 I would love to hear from you! x

 Print Recipe